conductorphp/conductor-application-orchestration/docs/app-setup.md

 Initial setup
 -------------
-In order to use these commands, you must first create a file named ~/.devops/app-setup.yaml in the following format:
+In order to use these commands, you must first create a file named configuration in the following format:

 ```yaml